MW 5x3 / N38 - neodymium magnet

 Physical properties of sintered neodymium magnets Nd2Fe14B

 In terms of safety, there are many recommendations regarding the use of these magnets.
-It is advisable to avoid their use in acidic, basic, organic environments or in solvents, as well as in water or oil.
-Additionally, they can damage data on magnetic cards and hard drives, although data deletion using a neodymium magnet is not always certain.
+It is advisable to avoid their use in acidic, basic, organic environments or where solvents are present, as well as in water or oil.
+Additionally, they can distort data on magnetic cards and hard drives, although data deletion using a neodymium magnet is not guaranteed.

 In addition to immense power, neodymium magnets have the following advantages:

-- They do not lose strength over time - after about 10 years, their strength decreases by only ~1% (theoretically),
+- They do not lose strength over time.
+After about 10 years, their strength decreases by only ~1% (theoretically),

-- They protect against demagnetization caused by external magnetic field very well,
+- They are exceptionally resistant to demagnetization caused by an external magnetic field,

-- Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,
+- In other words, thanks to the shiny nickel, gold, or silver finish, the element gains an aesthetic appearance,

-- They exhibit very high magnetic induction on the surface of the magnet,
+- They have exceptionally high magnetic induction on the surface of the magnet,

 - Due to the option of accurate forming and adaptation to individual needs – neodymium magnets can be produced in various forms and dimensions, which expands the range of their possible uses.